rcbops/zigzag/docs/devolper_docs.rst

 ZigZag's xsd
 ------------

 When ZigZag is asked to process an xml document it uses an xsd to perform the first level of validation for the document.
 The file `junit.xsd`_ is used to perform validation for xml produced by any tool.
-At a high level this document ensures that the xml has a <suite> element with <testcase> elements inside of it.
+At a high level this document ensures that the xml has a <testsuite> element with <testcase> elements inside of it.
 The logic used to validate the presence of other required attributes of the xml is handled within zigzag itself.
 If a piece of information is required and it is not able to be determined with the available information it should raise an error that inherits from the base error class in `zigzag_error.py`_

 --------------------------
 Gotchas and Best Practices